Ezemdi606/alx-low_level_programming/README.md

-I will demonstrate some C basics
+This is to demonstrate basic C operations